adriqnn/SoftUni/02_ProgrammingFundamentals/_14_BonusTasks/_01_ITTalksAndLanguageComparison/README.md

-# IT Talks and Language Comparison
+# IT Talks and Language Comparison:

 * C#, Java, JavaScript and Python;
 * Languages Execution -> Compiler(Java and C++) and Interpreter(Python, JavaScript & PHP);